Angular2Guy/AIDocumentLibraryChat/README.md

 ### Function calls for book search
 The project uses Spring AI to turn questions about books into a rest function call to the OpenLibrary Api.
 It uses the Ollama Mixtral model to take the parameters from the question and turn them in a Json format that can be used to call the Api.

+### Generating code
+The project uses Spring AI to generate test classes.
+To do that the class to test is provided and the classes the class to test depends on.
+A test example class can also be provided.
+The ollama based AI/LLM then gets a prompt with all the information and generates a draft of the source of the test class.

 Author: Sven Loesekann

 Technologies: Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Spring AI, OpenAI, Ollama, Postgresql(vector,hstore), Liquibase, Jpa, Gradle, Java